Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: GETMe smoothing for hybrid meshes

-In order for this transformation to be invariant under scaling, the transformation is normalized in \cite{VWS} by multiplying each face normal with the inverse of the square root of its norm.
-The normalized vector field factors through the quotient $M/\sim$.
-We propose a different normalization, which also preserves the direction of vectors on $M$ and the singularities of the vector field, which makes dynamical studies simpler.
+In order for the transformation determined by $\nabla\vol$ to be invariant under scaling, it can be normalized as in \cite{VartziotisWipperSchwald2009} by multiplying each face normal with the inverse of the square root of its norm.
+Instead, we will generalize the normalization used in Equation \eqref{eq:transformation2}, which preserves the direction of vectors on $M$ and the singularities of the vector field, which makes dynamical studies simpler.